Product Catalog and Inventory Management

 - Stock Information card (current stock, threshold, reorder qty, expiry)

-- Product Details card (SKU, barcode, taxable status, timestamps)
+- Product Details card (SKU, barcode, colour, taxable status, created date)

 Edit a Product